rottingresearch/rottingresearch/README.md

 - Run Celery worker `celery -A app:celery_app worker -B`
 - Open [127.0.0.1:8080](http://127.0.0.1:8080) on your browser.

-# Docker Instructions
-## Local Development
-To setup the application for local developer:
-- Set the `APP_SECRET_KEY`
-- Run the docker container using `docker-compose up --build`.
-You can use the `-d` flag to run the containers in 'detached' mode.
-- Open [127.0.0.1:8080](http://127.0.0.1:8080) on your browser.

-As docker volume is used any changes made are reflected immediately.
-To view the container logs you can use `docker logs -f rottingresearch`.
-The `-f` flag is used for following the logs.

-## Building Image
-- Build the docker image `docker build --tag rottingresearch .`
-- Run image `docker run -d -p 8080:8080 rottingresearch`

 # Code of Conduct
 For our code of conduct, please visit our [Code of Conduct page](https://github.com/rottingresearch/rottingresearch/blob/main/code_of_conduct.md).